How to deal with frozen pipes to prevent burst water lines in your home:

 - frozen pipes

 Lastly, make home ownership and property management easier with Leinbach Services, Inc. We have plumber technicians in Johnson City TN who are ready to get your plumbing lines running fluidly.
-We cover sinks, valves, septic tanks, water heaters, drains, toilets, and copper.
+We cover sinks, valves, septic tanks, water heaters, toilets, and copper.
 Call our office for a local trustworthy plumber, and ask about our preventative maintenance program Comfort Club for peace of mind.
 Then, find out how you can make cash through our customer rewards program, called Referral Club.
 Thanks for using Leinbach Services for all of your plumbing needs.